hapticallyspeaking/hapticallyspeaking.github.io/about.md

             <img class="materialboxed" width="100%" src="/media/drhurd-and-students.jpg">
         </div>
         <div class="col m8 l8 xl8">
-            Dr. David Hurd, professor of Astronomy and Meterology at the <a href="http://www.edinboro.edu/">Edinboro University of Pennsylvania</a>, is responsible for managing the design and production of tactile material for Haptically Speaking.
+            Dr. David Hurd, professor of Astronomy and Meteorology at the <a href="http://www.edinboro.edu/">Edinboro University of Pennsylvania</a>, is responsible for managing the design and production of tactile material for Haptically Speaking.

             Here is a little bit of information about Dr. Hurd: